Xuening9/stat133-hws-fall17/hw01/hw01-xuening-hu.md

     -   Utilizing the parameters and adjust the plots
 -   What things were easy

-+Experience with git: useful + Keep track of every commit + Cooperation +Help for the assignment?
-Yes. + Help with some usage of functions +How much time + More than 6 hours +Most time consuming part + Graph +Anything not understood
+-   Experience with git: useful
+    -   Keep track of every commit
+    -   Cooperation
+-   Help for the assignment?
+Yes.
+    -   Help with some usage of functions
+-   How much time
+    -   More than 6 hours
+-   Most time consuming part
+    -   Graph
+-   Anything not understood

+-   Frustrating?
+    -   None
+-   Exciting?
-+Frustrating? + None +Exciting? + Struggling instead...
+    -   Struggling instead...